imchin/Xicro/docs/xicrolibraryapi.rst

         1\.
 Set the communication baudrate to match the setting in the file. setup_xicro.yaml.

         2\.
 Enter the address of the UART to register the xicro library. (function begin())
-    2. Setup Xicro with udp
+    2. Setup Xicro begin with udp

         .. image:: pic/setudp.png
             :width: 320